 What Dosage of Benadryl is Safe for Dogs?

 Always consult with your vet for specific dosing instructions.

 The Merck Veterinary Manual recommends a dose between 0.9 and 1.8 milligrams of diphenhydramine for every pound of body weight.
 Most people round this off to 1 mg per pound of dog.

 You can give diphenhydramine to a dog up to three times a day.
 Each dose lasts between four and six hours.

 Standard tablets contain 25 mg of diphenhydramine.
 That’s appropriate to give to a 25-pound dog.
 However, it’s generally not a good idea to split tablets up for small dogs.
-Dosing can be dangerously imprecise.
-Only give full tablets to appropriately large dogs.
+Because dosing can be dangerously imprecise, you should only give full tablets to appropriately large dogs.

-Liquid diphenhydramine is usually the best option.
-It’s the easiest form of Benadryl to measure.
-You’ll need to be as accurate as possible, especially with small dogs.
-They can be sensitive to the effects.
+As far as the best form of medicine to give your dog, liquid diphenhydramine is usually the best option.
+It’s the easiest form of Benadryl to measure with accuracy.
+You’ll need to be as careful with your measurements as possible, especially with small dogs.
+They can be sensitive to the effects of overdosage.

 Liquid Benadryl can be given to the dog directly with a dropper.
-Place the dropper in his mouth and shoot the medicine down his throat.
+Simply place the dropper in his mouth and shoot the medicine down his throat.
 It’s not pleasant, but it also won’t hurt the dog.
 Some dogs tolerate taking medicine this way just fine.

-Other dogs prefer to eat tablets hidden in food.
-Wet food often works best.
+Other dogs will fight you “tooth and nail” to avoid a dose of liquid medicine.
+For these dogs, you might find it preferable to give them tablets hidden in their food.
+Wet food often works best if this is the option you choose.
 It hides the medicine from view and masks the taste.